Proven-Paradox/shaper-system/Handbook.md

 ## Tier 0
 Note: You automatically know all Tier 0 abilities.
 There may be other basic actions that an untrained character would be able to perform.
 Players may request new abilities of this power level if something they want to do is not represented here.
-These should not be taken as a straightjacket.
+These should not be taken as a straitjacket.

 #### Cover
 Auxiliary